 - maximum grant amount to be paid

 - eligible expenditure covered by the grant

 - any financial contributions you have committed to make

-- any in-kind contributions you will make
+- any in-kind contributions

 - any financial contribution provided by a third party.

 We will not exceed the maximum grant amount under any circumstances.
 If you incur extra costs, you must meet them yourself.